OliverFarren/arvato-udacity-customersegmentation/azdias.helpers/README.md

 This package is a collection of modules developed and used during the Arvato-Udacity Customer Segmentation project.

+## clean_df.py

+Contains functions that form the Extract-Transform-Load pipeline that cleans the datasets

 ## config.py

 Contains global variables and directory setup